Chiddingstone: History

 Chiddingstone is mentioned in the Domesday Book.
 It was given to Bishop Odo in 1072 after the Norman invasion as part of his Earldom of Kent.

 The first house was owned by Roger Attwood, constructed in the typical Kent style.
 Several villagers including Atwood took part in Jack Cade's rebellion of 1450, and were later pardoned.

 The Castle Inn is a 15th-century building, which became a hostelry in 1730.
 It was visited by artists John Millais and Charles Rennie Mackintosh.
 Arthur Rackham also visited Chiddingstone.

-The Streatfeild family were major landowners in the area, starting in 1584.
-In the early 1800s Henry Streatfeild changed the village significantly, diverting the road and demolishing some buildings.
+The Streatfeild family were major landowners in the area, starting in 1584, the Streatfields grew their holdings in Chiddingstone until they owned much of land in and around the village.
+Their seat was at Chiddingstone Castle which was in their possession from the 16th century until the family sold the castle to Lord Astor in 1938, though they had vacated the castle by 1900.
+In the early 1800s Henry Streatfeild (son of Henry Streatfeild) changed the village significantly, diverting the road to prevent access on to his estate, demolishing some buildings and in their place redeveloped the land into the formal gardens and ponds that remain today as well as remodeling the family owned red brick manor house (High Street House) into Chiddingstone Castle.

 The National Trust bought the village in 1939.

 Parish church

 The medieval Church of St. Mary.